 8. Provide verification of all health care licenses ever held, if any.

-The Board will accept a copy of an official online verification from other states only if the other state's verification document printed from their website states it is “Primary Source”. you may print the verification and send it with your application.
+The Board will accept a copy of an official online verification from other states only if the other state's verification document printed from their website states it is “Primary Source”.
+You may save a PDF of the verification and upload it as part of your application.

 If the other state's online verification website does not state “Primary Source”, you will need to contact that Board to request they send verification directly to the Oregon Board.
 States whose Physical Therapy Boards do not have primary source verification on their websites at this time are Puerto Rico and the US Virgin Islands; however, this may change at any time.